Inventors-Way/Inventors.Xml/READMEPackage.md

 ### Inventors.Xml.Serialization

-The System.Xml.Serialization namespace contains no Attribute that can control whether an attribute or element in the resulting XML schema is requiredï¿½the Inventors.Xml.Serialization library provides a single attribute  (XmlRequiredAttribute) that can be used on properties to control whether the resulting attributes or elements will be marked as required in the generated XML Schema.
+The System.Xml.Serialization namespace contains no Attribute that can control whether an attribute or element in the resulting XML schema is required—the Inventors.Xml.Serialization library provides a single attribute  (XmlRequiredAttribute) that can be used on properties to control whether the resulting attributes or elements will be marked as required in the generated XML Schema.

 The use of this Attribute is optional, and the Inventors.Xml.Serialization library is not required for the xsdg.exe tool to be used on an assembly.
 If the XmlRequiredAttribute is not used, then xsdg will generate XSD Schemas with the same conventions as the xsd.exe tool.